Global CucinaGlobal Cucina

 4. 4

 In the meantime, prepare the choux pastry.
 In a saucepan, pour the butter in cubes and the water.
 Add also the sugar and the salt.
 Bring to the fire, stirring with a whisk.
-When the mixture has reached boiling point
+When the mixture has reached boiling point, pour the sifted flour in a rain and mix quickly with a wooden spoon.

 5. 5